mledda17/recurrent_nn_pwa/README.md

 Official code for the paper: **"Recurrent Neural Networks with ReLU activations are Continuous Piecewise Affine Systems Dynamical Systems and Viceversa"**

 Authors:
-- Marco Ledda, Student, IEEE
+- Marco Ledda, PhD Student
-- Diego Deplano, Member, IEEE
+- Diego Deplano, Researcher
-- Alessandro Giua, Fellow, IEEE
+- Alessandro Giua, Full Professor
-- Mauro Franceschelli, Senior, IEEE
+- Mauro Franceschelli, Associate Professor

 _All authors are with the DIEE, University of Cagliari, 09123 Cagliari, Italy._